= Required

 - bundle exec rake builddoc

-TL;DRWhen using caches, it may be useful to run a command just before uploading the new cache archive.
+before_cachebefore_cache TL;DRWhen using caches, it may be useful to run a command just before uploading the new cache archive.
 Optional.

-to run commands before the cache is actually stored.
+before_cache?If you are using caches, and have defined this earlier in your travis.yml file, you can use before_cache to run commands before the cache is actually stored.
 This gives you more granular control over what information is kept in your cache.

 It might seem funny to put this step so late in the game, but this is the point in the build when the cache would be created.

 Failure in this phase does not mark the job as failed.
-For more information on before_cache
+For more information on before_cache, see the detailed documentation.

-necessary?The dependency management utility may write log files into the directory you are caching and you do not want them to affect the cache.
-Use the before_cache
+before_cache necessary?The dependency management utility may write log files into the directory you are caching and you do not want them to affect the cache.
+Use the before_cache phase to delete the log files.

-before_before_cache
+before_before_cache examples

 before_cache: